 In the most literal sense, a DSLR camera is a digital single-lens reflex camera.
-What this means is inside the camera’s body is a mirror that reflects the light coming from the lens up into an optical viewfinder, by way of either a prism (in higher-end DSLRs) or a series of mirrors (usually in lower-end models).
+Inside the camera body is a mirror that reflects the light coming from the lens up into an optical viewfinder, by way of either a prism (in higher-end DSLRs) or a series of additional mirrors (usually in lower-end models).
 This is how you can see what you’re shooting, right through the lens, and is where the term “reflex” comes from — referring to mirror’s reflection.

-The advantage of this setup, compared to that of a mirrorless or point-and-shoot camera, is that you can see, in real-time, the exact scene you’re going to capture.
-There’s no lag, as there tends to be with point-and-shoots and mirrorless cameras where the sensor has to transfer what it’s seeing to a separate digital display elsewhere on the camera.
-On the downside, you can’t preview your exposure settings through the viewfinder the way you can on a mirrorless camera.
+The advantage of this design, compared to that of a mirrorless or point-and-shoot camera, is that you can see, in real-time, the exact scene you’re going to capture via the optical viewfinder.
+There’s no lag, as there can be with point-and-shoots and mirrorless cameras as the sensor has to transfer what it is seeing to a separate digital display elsewhere on the camera.
+On the downside, you can’t preview your exposure settings through the optical viewfinder the way you can on a mirrorless camera.
 (If you haven’t gathered by now, mirrorless cameras are so named because they don’t have a DSLR’s reflexing mirror.)

 Another, less talked about advantage is that DSLRs have exceptional battery life because the optical viewfinder draws very little power.
-Beginner models, like Canon’s EOS Rebel T7i, are usually good for at least 600 shots, while professional models, like Nikon’s 45-megapixel D850, have batteries that can last well over 1,000 exposures.
+Beginner models, like Canon’s EOS Rebel T7i, are usually good for at least 600 shots, while professional models, like Nikon’s 45-megapixel D850, have batteries that can last for well over 1,000.

 One of the more confusing elements of DSLRs is the sensor.
 While we tend to talk most often about megapixels, it is the physical size of the sensor, rather than its megapixel count, that gives DSLR cameras an image quality advantage over your smartphone or point-and-shoot.
-There are two main sensor types offered by DSLR manufacturers: full-frame and APS-C (often called “crop-frame”).
+There are two main sensor types offered by DSLR manufacturers: Full-frame and APS-C (often called “crop-frame”).

-Explained in the most simple terms, the sensor inside a full-frame camera is the size of a standard 35mm film negative, and this is where the term full-frame comes from.
-APS-C sensors are about half the size of your standard 35mm negative and, as a result, create what’s called a crop factor.
+Explained in the most simple terms, the sensor inside a full-frame camera is the size of a standard frame of 35mm film.
+This is where the term full-frame comes from.
+APS-C sensors, on the other hand, are about half the size of your standard 35mm negative and, as a result, create what’s called a crop factor.

-We have a full explainer on crop factors, but the long and short of it is, if your camera’s sensor has a 1.5x crop factor, a 50mm lens will have the roughly the same field of view as a 75mm lens would have attached to a full-frame camera.
+We have a full explainer on crop factors, but the long and short of it is, if your camera’s sensor has a 1.5x crop factor, a 50mm lens will have the roughly the same field of view as a 75mm lens on a full-frame camera.
 This added “zoom” is nice for when you want a little extra reach with your telephoto lens, but means you can’t get as wide of a shot with a wide-angle lens as you would on a full-frame camera.
 (This is mitigated by using an APS-C-specific wide-angle lens.)

-Most manufacturers make lenses specific to both full-frame and APS-C models, and while all brands allow you to use full-frame lenses on crop-frame bodies, it’s not generally recommended to go the other way around.
-Some brands, like Canon, don’t even allow it, but on brands that do, like Nikon, using a crop lens on a full-frame body won’t use the entire sensor area and will thus require the image to be cropped significantly.
+Most manufacturers make lenses for both full-frame and APS-C models, and while all brands allow you to use full-frame lenses on crop-frame bodies, it’s not generally recommended to go the other way around.
+Some brands, like Canon, don’t physically permit it.
+On brands that do, like Nikon, using a crop lens on a full-frame body won’t use the entire sensor area and will thus require the image to be cropped significantly.

 Bigger is better

-Compared to point-and-shoot cameras, even the smallest of DSLR cameras are much larger in comparison.
+Compared to point-and-shoot cameras, even the smallest of DSLR cameras are much larger.
 The increase in size makes them a little less compact for carrying around, but means an increase in image quality thanks to, again, the much bigger sensors inside.

-Autofocus is also an area where DSLRs beat out even the best point-and-shoots.
+Autofocus is another area where DSLRs beat out even the best point-and-shoots.
 Autofocus technology inside DSLRs is not only faster, but generally provides much better continuous performance and subtract tracking, which is important for shooting any type of moving subject.
 The quality of a lens also affects how fast and accurate the autofocus is, and older lenses tend to be slower, but generally speaking, a DSLR is going to focus faster than most other cameras out there.

-One of the biggest advantages of a DSLR camera over a point-and-shoot camera is the ability to attach different lenses to it.
+One of the biggest advantages of a DSLR over a point-and-shoot is the ability to attach different lenses to it.

 As you may have experienced, sometimes the built-in lens just isn’t enough, whether you want to fit more in the frame or want a little more reach for far-away subjects.
-With a DSLR camera, it’s as simple as swapping out lenses.
-Switching lenses is usually as simple as pressing a small button on the frame of the camera, and giving the lens a little twist and pull.
-A huge variety of lenses exists, from wide-angle models for landscapes to super-telephotos for sports and wildlife to large aperture portrait lenses that create that creamy smooth background blur.
+With a DSLR, it’s as simple as swapping out lenses.
+A huge variety of lenses exists, from wide-angle models for landscapes, to super-telephotos for sports and wildlife, to large-aperture portrait lenses that create that creamy smooth background blur.